ukari/promise-aplus/README.md

 ## warning
 Due to the difference between lisp and javascript.

-I think it seems not wise to use a thread in a promise library, so in the last `then` won't throw a error or report it.
+I think it would be **not** wise to do the following things for the purpose of make a promise library automaticaly detect if there has a `then` after a promise.

+ So the last `then` won't throw or report a error.
 That means a promise rejected in the tail of `then` chain will silencely disappeared.

+- use a thread in a promise library
+- use two task queue for difference between micro task and macro task
+- only call related user code in the macro task queue
+- only call a promise then's onfulfilled or onrejected in the micro task queue

 Instead, add a error catcher like `finish` to the tail of then chain would make it safe.
 For example
 ``` lisp